Convergence of random holomorphic functions with real zeros and extensions of the stochastic zeta function: Introduction

-The approach we used in \cite{CNN17} to obtain the stocahastic zeta function as a scaled limit of a ratio relied in particular on some coupling of the unitary groups $U(n)$, and some quantitative form of the strong (almost sure) convergence of the eigenangle point processes of these coupled random unitary matrices.
-We needed to control both local and global behaviour of the eigenvalues.
-After this work the question of whether our results could be extended to other random matrix ensembles was naturally raised, and more specifically the existence of scaling limits for the characteristic polynomials of other ensembles.
+The approach we used in \cite{CNN17} to obtain the stochastic zeta function as a scaled limit of a ratio relied in particular on some coupling of the unitary groups $U(n)$, and some quantitative form of the strong (almost sure) convergence of the eigenangle point processes of these coupled random unitary matrices.
+We needed to control both local and global behavior of the eigenvalues.
+After this work, the question of whether our results could be extended to other random matrix ensembles was naturally raised, and more specifically the existence of scaling limits for the characteristic polynomials of other ensembles.
 In \cite{CHNNR19}, introducing the concept of amenable point processes, we solved the problem for the GUE ensemble (for which, to the best of our knowledge, no coupling resulting in a.s. convergence of the eigenvalues exists) and other compact groups relevant in the random matrix approach in number theory.
-Lambert and Paquette (\cite{LP20}) recently solved the problem for the edge of the spectrum and Valk\'o and Vir\'ag in \cite{VV20} proved the existence of such a scaling limit for the circular beta ensembles $CUE_\beta$, for $\beta>0$: to each such an ensemble is associated a natural random holomorphic function in the scaling limit, with zeros distributed on the real line as $Sine_\beta$ point process.
+Lambert and Paquette (\cite{LP20}) recently solved the problem for the edge of the spectrum, and Valk\'o and Vir\'ag in \cite{VV20} proved the existence of such a scaling limit for the circular beta ensembles C$\beta$E, for $\beta>0$: to each such an ensemble is associated a natural random holomorphic function in the scaling limit, with zeros distributed on the real line as the Sine$_\beta$ point process.
 The case $\beta=2$ corresponds to our $\xi_\infty$ function.
 They call this function the stochastic zeta function.
-Moreover they show that these functions enjoy remarkable properties, such as a Taylor series expansion which coefficients can be expressed thanks to independent two sided Brownian motions and Cauchy random variables.
-Using their work on random operators having a $Sine_\beta$ spectrum, they provide a spectral interpretation of these stochastic zeta functions: they can be viewed as the $\det_2(Id-s\tau^{-1})$ for such operators (we shall come back to this later but they use $\det_2$ because these inverse operators are not trace class but Hilbert-Schmidt, and $\det_2$ amounts to using a Weierstrass factor to make the product representation of an entire function of order $1$ to converge or to using the principal value point of view as we have done).
-These new works tend to show that these random holomorphic functions are remarkable objects.
-In this work we propose a new framework, very general, based on convergence of point processes to study the convergence of random holomorphic functions with real zeros.
-We shall view a sequence of random holomorphic functions as given by their zeros point processes on the line and give general conditions under which such a sequence converges.
-The main theorem which might seem abstract at first sight will in fact cover all existing convergence results for the various random matrix ensembles mentioned above and will provide us with new examples (for instance the family of determinantal point processes).
-In particular cases which do not fit well in the random matrix interpretation (such as the $Sine_\beta$ for $\beta=0$, i.e. a Poisson point process) will naturally fit this framework.
-We shall also attempt to provide a general abstract spectral interpretation, as done by Valk\'o and Vir\'ag, using an abstract theorem by de Branges (as opposed to Valk\'o and Vir\'ag who had previously explicitly constructed $Sine_\beta$ operators).
+Moreover, they show that these functions enjoy remarkable properties, such as a Taylor series expansion, in which coefficients can be expressed thanks to independent two-sided Brownian motions and Cauchy random variables.
+Using their work on random operators having a Sine$_\beta$ spectrum, they provide a spectral interpretation of these stochastic zeta functions: they can be viewed as the $\det_2(Id-s\tau^{-1})$ for such operators (we shall come back to this later but they use $\det_2$ because these inverse operators are not trace class but Hilbert-Schmidt, and $\det_2$ amounts to using a Weierstrass factor to make the product representation of an entire function of order $1$ to converge or to using the principal value point of view as we have done).
+Let us also note that in a recent article \cite{BU24} by Bufetov, the stochastic zeta function appears in the study of Gaussian multiplicative chaos for the sine process.
+These new works tend to show that these random holomorphic functions are rich and natural limiting objects appearing as a scaling limit for many different models.